laninsky/Making_migrate_files/README.md

 If you could cite the pub, and the progam as below, that would be lovely:

-Alexander, A. 2015. phase_everyone_into_migrate v0.0.0.
-Available from https://github.com/laninsky/phase_everyone_into_migrate
+Alexander, A. 2015. making_migrate_files v0.0.0.
+Available from https://github.com/laninsky/Making_migrate_files

 This pipeline also wouldn't be possible without: